 HOW WE HELPED ELLIS ISLAND CAFÉ

 The main building that once served as a portal to America reopened in 1990 and now houses an immigration museum, commemorating all of those who once passed through its walls.
-New York Engineers provided fire alarm upgrades in the Café.
+NY Engineers provided fire alarm upgrades in the Café.